dear chum

 An adept bridge player, he often tried to lure me from euchre and hearts to his game; I resisted until my university days.
 For me, his lessons about little things, like unplugging a toaster before trying to pry bread out of it with a utensil, or carrying sharp implements with care, or tending strawberries in our gardens, were and remain embedded in my memory.
 He explained parachuting technique to me as a boy; he said it was like jumping off a 17-foot structure re the impact and as soon as you landed, you “just” turned both knees to one side and rolled onto your side.
 Naturally, I longed to try it and for a jump-off point, I selected the bandstand roof – I adjudged it as 17 feet – at a park in Kincardine, my mother’s hometown.
 The resultant sprain was severe and I suspect my father felt his parachute pedagogy had, at best, an unintended consequence.

 My dad smoked cigarettes – du Maurier was his brand – and loved the habit; it was a way of being both with himself and with others; he would sit in his favourite chair for hours tapping his cigarette ashes in a huge, upright, black-bowled ash-tray, notched to rest his cigarettes.
 Convinced I could somehow impact his habit, I once asked him, “dad, don’t you know if you quit smoking you’d live longerr?”
 Immediately and definitively he replied, “No, it would only seem longer.”
 He took up golf later in his life, probably in the mid 1960s, a few years after his major coronary.
 The walking suited him and he could figure out the game, swing changes, hitting percentage shots, watching Palmer and Nicklaus, and playing with friends.
 As an insurance salesman, he didn’t start his work-day until late morning so he played 9 holes early most mornings.
 When high school was out for the summer, before I went to work in tobacco harvests each year, he convinced me to go with him.
-I loathed the game, still do, but I went with my father and tried to listen to his golf tips and stroke corrections; however, I think now I was just too competitive in that he always out-scored me and was far more deft with his clubs than I ever was.
+I loathed the game, still do, but I went with my father and tried to listen to his golf tips and stroke corrections.
+He had a way of being annoyingly direct in his golf stroke feedback to me.
+For example, when I shanked a ball or missed my target widely, he would point out, in what seemed a cavalier fashion, “well Son, the ball went right where you were aiming with your stance.”
+Probably true, but devoid of empathy for how ticked off I was at myself.
+I think now I was just too competitive in that he always out-scored me and was far more deft with his clubs than I ever was.
 Sadly, he was forced to give up golf when in the early 1980s, he had to have his left leg amputated just below the knee, due to the ravages of smoking on his circulatory system – the venous return vessels had shut down in his toes.
 I often think about his immediate post-op hospital bed recovery; he was in such pain and I held his hand and remember him saying, “you must think your old man’s a suck.”
 I had no such thought but I wept for his agony and his loss of limb.
 With his prosthesis, he tried modified golf swings but it just wasn’t the same and I remember him declaring to me that he was giving up golf because of “this cussed leg thing.”

 My father was father, husband, grandfather, son, athlete, teacher, flyer, and so much more.
 He was affable, witty, family-devoted, smart intellectually and practically, disciplined, and lovingly touched and hit hard by life.
 Mostly, my father was pilot, literally and figuratively.
 What was my father like?
 Writing from my memories, I feel the fullness of Kinsella’s simile in Shoeless Joe in that this particular blog-writing process – revealing and reveling in my father’s life – has been akin to watching a cloud “uncover[ed] the moon, like a magician peeling his silk handkerchief off an orange.”
-Just as Ray remarks in the novel, the “cosmic tumblers” of the universe were such that Ray was able to create the ball-field and see his father in his prime, so too do I appreciate the privilege of being able to tumble home to my father choosing to remember him and feel him as he must have felt, for example, stepping proudly and confidently into the cockpit of an airplane…
+Just as Ray remarks in the novel, the “cosmic tumblers” of the universe were such that Ray was able to create the ball-field and see his father in his prime, so too do I appreciate the privilege of being able to tumble home to my father choosing to remember him and feel him figuratively as he must have felt, for example, stepping excitedly, proudly, and confidently into or out of the cockpit of an airplane, parachute attached…